Preface

 Tips for Advocacy and Outreach

-- Keep the focus on the animals and avoid any analogies to human life when discussing this objection.
-If you bring up a comparison to human life, that might be perceived as denying the legitimacy of human parenting in less-than-ideal circumstances.
-This would not bode well for advocacy and would take the conversation away from the point.
+- If you bring up a comparison to human life, that might be perceived as denying the legitimacy of human parenting in less-than-ideal circumstances.

 - Even if you avoid a comparison to humans, your interlocutor might make the comparison.
 If that happens, try to bring the focus back to the animals by saying “well, we are not addressing humans here—we’re talking about other animals.”